 All vendors above have a connector called HSD (originally from Rosenberger) that support from 100 Mbits and up to 10 Gbits, but only for shielded cables.

 The data link layer provides the functional and procedural means to transfer data between network entities and might provide the means to detect and possibly correct errors that may occur in the physical layer.

-The data link layer is concerned with local delivery of frames between nodes on the same level of the network.
+The data link layer is concerned with the local delivery of frames between nodes on the same level of the network.
 Data-link frames, as these protocol data units are called, do not cross the boundaries of a local area network.
 Inter-network routing and global addressing are higher-layer functions, allowing data-link protocols to focus on local delivery, addressing, and media arbitration.
 In this way, the data link layer is analogous to a neighborhood traffic cop; it endeavors to arbitrate between parties contending for access to a medium, without concern for their ultimate destination.